 Commission, independent contractors, holders of public office

 Taxpayers who earn commission income will have to consult section 11(a) of the Income Tax Act no 58 of 1962 to determine exactly what expenses can be claimed.
 Also see section 8 (1)(d) in respect of holders of public office.
-For more information, see our ITR12 Comprehensive Guide, source codes and Live stock values.
+For more information, see our ITR12 Comprehensive Guide.

 Top Tips: Salary earners who receive certain allowances (for example a travel or car allowance or a taxable subsistence allowance) can claim against the allowance.